 Brush Those Locs.
 This next tip is not as complicated as it might sound.
 It involves incorporating the use of a soft boar bristle dry brush.

 When you come in from the outside –particularly during windy days, high pollen times of the year or dusty environments, take the time to brush those locs using a soft bristle brush gently.
 Try to avoid brushing around the root area.
 Instead, focus your efforts 1/3 of the way down from the bottom.

 When it comes to lint in locs, you have quite a few options on how to get rid of that pesky hair lint.
 You’ll need to find a method that is the best match for your lifestyle and your natural hair care needs.

 By combining one of the methods on how to remove lint from dreadlocks with the prevention tips, you’re sure to have lint-free locks ahead in your future (or at least much less of it).

 How do you care for your dreadlocks?
-Leave your best tip over on our Facebook page (click here)…
+Is deep cleaning dreads a regular part of your hair maintenance regimen?
+Leave your best tip in the comments.